kaansari/mevsfalse/content/en/posts/articles/Abrogration.md

 - **Abrogation (8:66):** The ratio was reduced to 1:2 due to their limited strength and Allah’s mercy.

 > _{{< qurantext chapter="8" verse=66 en="true" >}}_

+#### Reason:  The reduction in the ratio is based on the peoples condition and if they are week then the ratio is reduced.

 ### 3. Surah Al-Ahzab (33:52 → 33:50): Flexibility in Marital Relations of the Prophet